jaspreet39431/pps-report/report.md

     printf("factorial of %d = %d",a,f);
 }
 ```
-                                                 EXPERIMENT NO: 14
+  #                                               Experiment No: 14
  Write a code to print table of any number.
 ```C
 #include<stdio.h>
 #include<math.h>